FICO Credit Scores

 Information About Credit Scores

-Your FICO Scores consider both positive and negative information in your credit report.
-Late payments will lower your FICO Scores, but establishing or re-establishing a good track record of making payments on time will raise your score.
+Your FICO® Scores consider both positive and negative information in your credit report.
+Late payments will lower your FICO® Scores, but establishing or re-establishing a good track record of making payments on time will raise your FICO® score.

 These percentages are based on the importance of the five categories for the general population.
-For particular groups—for example, people who have not been using credit long—the relative importance of these categories may be different.
-For additional information on what your FICO score consists of and how to improve your score please visit http://www.myfico.com/Downloads/Files/myFICO_UYFS_Booklet.pdf.
+People who have not been using credit long—the relative importance of these categories may be different.
+For additional information on what your FICO® score consists of and how to improve your score please visit http://www.myfico.com/Downloads/Files/myFICO_UYFS_Booklet.pdf.

-Each loan program offered by Nova may have different FICO score requirements.
+Each loan program offered by NOVA Home Loans may have different FICO® score requirements.
 The loan officer you have chosen to work with will be able to provide you with the score requirement once you have agreed on which type of mortgage (FHA, VA, Conventional, USDA, etc.) you would like to proceed with.
-Additionally, Nova Home Loans has a team dedicated to assisting you to improve your credit rating in order to qualify for a mortgage free of charge.
+Additionally, NOVA Home Loans has a team dedicated to assisting you to improve your FICO® credit score to qualify for a mortgage free of charge.
 Please ask your loan officer for information on our Credit Services program.